 Also at the project level, IEG conducts Project Performance Assessment Reports (PPARs) for approximately 20% of the Bank’s project portfolio based on the review of self-evaluation reports prepared by Bank Group staff.
 Project Performance Assessment Reports (PPARs) are independent field-based project evaluations, and may be conducted at any point after a self-evaluation (ICR) has been completed.
 While they formally follow the same rating criteria as the ICRR, PPARs are evaluations rather than validation exercises, and they rely on a much broader set of evidence.
 PPARs rely on a mixed methods approach which usually includes (but is not limited to) literature review, portfolio analysis and a country mission, involving site visits and semi-structured interviews with different stakeholders.

-Apart from the above, IEG also conducts other evaluative studies such as (systematic) reviews and impact evaluations, sometimes in collaboration with other (WBG) departments.
+Apart from the above, IEG also conducts other evaluative studies such as (systematic) reviews.